An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Preliminaries

 \subsection{Graphs and branch decompositions}

 In this paper, graphs may have loops and multiple edges unless noted otherwise.
-Let $G$ be a graph; as usual, we denote by $V(G)$ and $E(G)$ the sets of vertices and edges of~$G$. \emphdef{Dissolving} a degree-two vertex~$v$ means replacing $v$ and its incident edges $vw_1$ and~$vw_2$ with an edge $w_1w_2$.
+Let $G$ be a graph; as usual, we denote by $V(G)$ and $E(G)$ the sets of vertices and edges of~$G$. \emphdef{Dissolving} a degree-two vertex~$v$ means replacing $v$ and its incident edges $vw_1$ and~$vw_2$ with a new edge between $w_1$ and~$w_2$.